vuejs/eslint-plugin-vue/docs/rules/no-dupe-keys.md

-# Prevents duplication of field names (no-dupe-keys)
+# disallow duplication of field names (no-dupe-keys)

 This rule prevents to use duplicated names.